 Throughout Scripture, obedience often required movement before clarity arrived:

-• Noah built an ark before rain existed
+- Noah built an ark before rain had ever fallen.

-• Peter stepped onto the water before proof of stability
+- Peter stepped onto the water before there was proof it could hold him.

-Obedience feels risky because it demands trust without full visibility.
+Obedience feels risky because it requires trust without full visibility.

 “For we walk by faith, not by sight.” — 2 Corinthians 5:7